Sign up for Funding Circle newsletter!

 Minority entrepreneurs can access one-on-one financial counseling from business experts at Minority Business Development Agency centers for assistance in everything from securing capital to competing in contracts.

 A membership-driven entity, The Minority Chamber of Commerce has locations in most cities.
-These advocacy groups push legislation that assist black, Asian, and Hispanic entrepreneurs, in addition to offering general resources and networking opportunities.
+These advocacy groups push legislation that assists black, Asian, and Hispanic entrepreneurs, in addition to offering general resources and networking opportunities.

 Funding Circle’s application process is quick, easy, and transparent.
 You can apply for a loan and get your free instant quote in just 6 minutes, with money in your bank account in as few as 5 days once approved.